 Setting up a test environment is always a hectic task.
 Usually QA professionals spend at least an hour to even a day to Installing all required frameworks, dependencies and configure the same to start writing the tests.
 By considering those pain points, Cypress built a new architecture from the ground up which bundles all required frameworks, libraries and dependencies into one package.
+Perfomatix is a top software testing company with expertise in both Manual and Automation testing.
 We have written an introductory blog on Cypress and in this blog, we’ll be giving you detailed instructions to get started using Cypress.

 Before getting started, let’s see what are the core components needed to implement a test automation for a project.